Daily COVID-19 Viticulture Update 3/30/2020

 Grape and Wine Resources:

-The American Farm Bureau COVID-19 response page
+The American Farm Bureau COVID-19 resources

 Please visit our NC State COVID-19 Farmers Resources homepage, updated every Wednesday, in which you find a collection of all resources found over the week + farmers market availability and County Cooperative Extension Center operations.